gypze/Vantablack-Regexstyle/Develop/gist-template.md

 ### Quantifiers

+Specify how many instances of a character, group, or character class must be present in the input for a match to be found.

 {6} and {3}

 Specify the exact number of characters to match. {6} matches excacty 6 characters, while {3} matches exactly 3 characters.

 ### OR Operator

+You can match one option or another witin your regex patter with the OR Operator.
+Place the pipe symbol between the different options you want to match within a character class or regex pattern.

 |